Fall Planning for Your Finances

 Update Your Estate Plan

-Those planning to give financial gifts to family members should keep in mind the annual gift tax exclusion limit of $18,000 for 2024 ($36,000 for couples) and look to make those gifts before year-end.
-Though the federal estate tax deduction rose to $13.61million per person in 2024, individual states often have lower exemptions.
-Given that, you may want to share some of your estate with your family today to help them with their own finances.
-Strategies for this may include setting up trusts gifting to reduce your overall estate tax liability and providing for education expenses for family members through a 529 plan or directly paying their tuition to an institution.
+Those planning to give financial gifts to family members should keep in mind the annual gift tax exclusion limit of $19,000 for 2025 ($38,000 for couples) and look to make those gifts before year-end.
+The federal estate tax exclusion amount for 2025 is $13.99 million per person or $27.98 million per couple.
+Note, however, that states with an estate tax may have a lower estate tax exclusion amount.
+Given that, you may want to make gifts to family members today to help them with their own finances.
+Strategies for such gifting may include gifting assets to establish one or more irrevocable trusts or establishing or contributing to 529 accounts that can be used to pay for education expenses for family members or directly paying an educational institution the tuition for family members.

 4. 4